 How can you engage with your target audience in a way that permanently resonates with them?

-If you’re planning to open up yourself to in-person events, have a page dedicated to accepting inquiries for future event booking.
-If possible, list your past events and link videos to highlights from the event to show what you’re capable of.
+If you plan to open yourself up to in-person events, create a dedicated page for accepting inquiries on future event booking.
+If feasible, list your past events and link videos showcasing event highlights to demonstrate your capabilities.

-But if you’re just getting started, you’ll need to do the legwork in reaching out to different conferences and venues to see if they need speakers.
-If you went to college, contact your alma mater’s department to see if they are interested in having you speak at an event for students in your field.
-If you know of an upcoming conference in your industry, contact the organizers to see if they are interested in having you speak at their event.
+But if you’re just starting, you’ll need to do the legwork in contacting different conferences and venues.
+See if they need speakers.
+If you went to college, contact your alma mater’s department.
+Ask if they are interested in having you speak at an event for students in your field.
+If you know of an upcoming conference in your industry, contact the organizers.
+Ask if they are interested in having you speak at their event.

 Before starting to seek in-person speaking engagements, get experience and a resume for these events by hosting your own.
 Once you’ve built up your following, invite them to online events that you host.
 The stronger your online presence, the more successful the events will be.